gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

 ## Software Development princilpes aren't for Software Developers

-Software Development principles might have been curated by Software Developers, but they definitely were not meant just for Software Developers.
+Software Development principles might have been curated by Software Developers to aid in the creation of software, but they definitely were not meant just for Software Developers.
 They were proposed for anyone writing any kind of software, this of course includes Data Scientists.
 Below are a few which are worth mentioning.

 ### Linting
-Python is not a compiled language, which means there is no way of knowing whether your code will execute successfully unless you run it and the interpreter finds a problem which halts the execution of your code.
+Python is not a compiled language, which means there is no way of knowing whether your code will execute successfully unless you attempt to execute it and the interpreter[0] finds a problem which halts the execution of your code.
 This means that it's extremely important to use a linter which is a tool that will help finding bugs and style problems in your code.
-It's important to note that it's not perfect due to Python's dynamic nature, however spurious warnings should be fairly infrequent.
+It's important to note that it's not perfect due to Python's dynamic nature, however false warnings should be fairly infrequent.

 ```sh
 $ pylint my_script.py